pyeventsourcing/eventsourcing/README.md

 ```

 It is sometimes useful to have the event class defined
-explicitly in this way, but whenever there is no need to
+explicitly, but whenever there is no need to refer to the
-refer to the event class in other places, the event class
+event class in other places, the event class can be
-can be generated automatically from the method signature.
+automatically generated from the method signature.

 A simpler way of expressing the same thing as above is simply
 to define an event name in the `@event` decorator using a string.
 In this case, the decorator will automatically define an event
-class from the given name and the decorated method arguments.
+class using the decorated method arguments and the given event name.

 ```python